 A few common myths about capital gains can lead to costly tax surprises.
 One is that all real estate sales are treated equally.
 This isn’t the case, especially for investors who flip houses.
 Because they often sell within a year, they face the much higher short-term tax rates.
 Another big one is assuming you won’t owe any tax when selling your primary home.
 While a generous exclusion exists, it has limits.
 As property values have increased, more homeowners are discovering their profit is larger than the exclusion amount, leaving them with an unexpected tax bill.
 Getting ahead of these issues with professional tax services is the best way to avoid a shock when you file.

-Use the Primary Residence Exclusion
+How the Primary Residence Exclusion Can Save You Money

 One of the most valuable tax breaks available to real estate investors is the primary residence exclusion.
 This isn’t some obscure loophole; it’s a straightforward IRS provision that allows you to exclude a massive amount of profit from your taxes when you sell your main home.
 For investors who live in their properties before selling (a strategy often called “live-in flipping”), this can completely eliminate the capital gains tax you owe.
 It’s a powerful tool, but you have to meet specific criteria to use it.